luzpaz/med/doc/dev/sphinx/fr/medcalc-userguide-api.rst

 fields.
 The library contains the data structure to describe meshes and fields as C++ objects (MEDCoupling package).
-It provides a set of functions to manage the persistency toward the med file format (MEDLoader package), and to process the data througt interpolation and localization algorithms (INTERP_KERNEL and REMAPPER packages), for example to perform field projections from a mesh to another.
+It provides a set of functions to manage the persistency toward the med file format (MEDLoader package), and to process the data through interpolation and localization algorithms (INTERP_KERNEL and REMAPPER packages), for example to perform field projections from a mesh to another.